rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

   console.log("Awaiting for all tx to finish...");
   await Promise.all(allTx.map((tx) => tx.wait()));

-  const assetIds = await token.getAllAssets();
-  console.log("All assets: %s", assetIds);
 ````

-Getting assets using `getAllAssets` returns the array of the asset IDs.

 Once the assets are added to the smart contract we can assign each asset to one of the tokens: